 In each year where a formal actuarial valuation is not completed, the Trustee will obtain an actuarial report which sets out the Actuary's review of the funding position of the Section on an approximate basis.

 The latest annual review had an effective date of 31 March 2022.
-The results of this annual review are as follows:
+The results of this annual review and the previous annual review as at 31 March 2021 (for comparison) are as follows: